-The Fine Art BA is a practice-based course in creative visual arts aimed at ambitious, motivated, imaginative individuals.
+This is a practice-based course in creative visual arts aimed at ambitious, motivated, imaginative individuals.

-Throughout the carefully structured programme, you will develop and exhibit an exciting body of studio practice and acquire the professional, practical, intellectual and theoretical skills necessary to establish yourself as an artist, for a career in a related field or for postgraduate study.
+You develop and exhibit an exciting body of studio practice and acquire the professional, practical, intellectual and theoretical skills necessary to establish yourself as an artist, for a career in a related field or for postgraduate study.

 Our four-year programme allows you the time and space to experiment, to fully develop ambitious ideas, to deepen your knowledge of art history and contemporary art, and to undertake a period of study at one of our partner universities abroad.